harishsambasivam/harishsambasivam/README.md

 A software engineer by profession and a learner by heart.
 Learning new things every day, that's the purpose now.
 Giving back to the community remains the aim 🎯
 <br />  <br />

 > World-class software's can be built anywhere.
-Even if that means you're working from a farm in a remote village 💚
+Even if that means you're working from a village 💚
 <br />
 <br />

 👯 Looking to collaborate on open source projects using reactJS, nodeJS.

-🥅 2023 Goals: Contribute more to Open Source projects, explore system design and full stack development.
+🥅 2024 Goals: Contribute more to Open Source projects, explore system design and full stack development.

-✅ Beginner mindset (open to learning)
+✅ open to learning

 <br />
 <br />